abrahamjo25/Hubnox-nextJS-UI-Template/README.md

 ## Customization

-- Modify the content in the `pages` directory to change the pages of the website.
+- Modify the content in the `app` directory to change the pages of the website.
 - Update the styles in the `styles` directory to customize the look and feel.
 - Add new components in the `components` directory to extend the functionality.